lwqs93/MDL/README.md

 # Lane-Level Traffic speed prediction

-This is the code and dataset for the manuscript "Lane-Level Traffic Speed Forecasting: A Novel Mixed Deep Learning Model"
+This is the code for the manuscript "Lane-Level Traffic Speed Forecasting: A Novel Mixed Deep Learning Model"

 # File description
 MDL_model.py --- This file provides the code of the MDL model.